Learning to Identify Bees, Wasps, and Hornets

 That is why James River Pest Solutions has gathered these clues to educate clients on how to tell the difference between bees, wasps, and hornets.
 Keep reading to find out more.
 And if you locate a hive in your yard, feel free to give James River Pest Solutions a call.

 About the Bees

-The tricky part about understanding the bees is that there are different types.
-Some live in hollow trees, others are in unpainted wood and decaying trees, and still others live in abandoned rodent burrows.
+The tricky part about understanding bees is that there are different types.
+Some live in hollow trees, others are in unpainted wood and decaying trees, and still, others live in abandoned rodent burrows.
 But they both buzz around in search of pollen and nectar.
 But only the honeybees make honeycombs and honey.

 Indeed, bees are highly revered for their honey-making genius.
 However, they are the primary pollinators for many crops we rely on.
 And without the bees, agriculture would vanish from the planet.

-The most common bees in the US are the honeybees, carpenter bees, and bumblebees.
+The most common bees in the US are honeybees, carpenter bees, and bumblebees.
 While honeybees are hairy and banded orange-yellow and brown to black in color.
 Those hairs help them collect the pollen they need.
 Bumble and carpenter bees are round with vivid black and yellow stripes.